FilippoBovo/robustats/README.md

 # Robustats

-Robustats is a Python library for the fast computation of robust statistical estimators.
+Robustats is a Python library for high-performance computation of robust statistical estimators.

 The functions that compute the robust estimators are [implemented in C](c) for speed and [called by Python](robustats).